-Family Planning offers Gardasil to women and men ages 9 to 26
+Family Planning offers Gardasil to women and men up to age 26

 The vaccine prevents the strains of HPV (Human Papilloma Virus) that most commonly cause genital warts and cancer — including cervical, anal, oral and penile cancers.